dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 Having spent a little time creating dummy CAs, signing certificates and viewing lots of `openssl x509 -text` output, I came to the realisation that I wasn't entirely clear which x509 certificate attributes I should expect to see which denote the purpose of a certificate.

 ## Questions to explore
+3

-To further understanding, I'd like to explore the folowing quesitons and where applicable demonstrate the answers:
+To further understanding, I'd like to explore the following questions and where applicable demonstrate the answers:

 - What are the observable differences between root, intermediate, and *end-entity* certificates
 - The x509v3 extensions appear to restrict certificate usage, what happened before these extensions were added?
 - Fundamentally, can I sign any certificate with any other e.g. asking openssl to ignore these v3 extensions?
-- Is enforcement ultaimtely a responsibility of the validating party to ensure that a non-signing certificate has not been used in a chain?
+- Is enforcement ultimately a responsibility of the validating party to ensure that a non-signing certificate has not been used in a chain?
 - How do different clients behave when attempting to validate a broken certificate chain